ersanchez/instructional-design/baofeng_uv-5r/objectives.md

 Given a list of options:

 * identify the the minimum information values needed to connect to a repeater
+* recall the purpose of frequency offset
-* recall the different scan modes
+* recall the purpose of transmit frequency shift
 * recall good sources from which to download repeater information
 * identify the purpose of the TDR setting
-* identify the purpose of CTCSS/DCS codes

 ### Affective Objectives